 Beyond sentiment analysis

 Given the prominence of social media and the integration it has already undergone with customer relationship management (CRM) systems, the most straightforward application of NLP technology in business is the extraction of customer sentiment.
-This emerges in keywords extracted from online conversations and comments produced by product/service users, aggregated for analysis to determine how popular the enterprise brand is or isn't, what customers like or don't, and what they're enthused about seeing next.
+This emerges in keywords extracted from online conversations and comments produced by product/service users, aggregated for analysis to determine how popular the enterprise brand is or isn't, what customers like or don't like, and what they're enthused about seeing next.
 It amounts to getting the answer to the question "How do customers feel?" and figuring out how that answer informs product decisions to come.

 Teaching better teaching